A New History of Western Philosophy

 A New History of Western Philosophy is a 2010 book by the British philosopher and theologian Anthony Kenny, consisting of a history of Western philosophy from the ancient Greeks to the present day.
 The book consists of four separate parts which were originally released separately during the period 2004–07.
-The book is dedicated to memory of Georg Henrik von Wright.
+The book is dedicated to the memory of Georg Henrik von Wright.

 Critics claim Kenny's account of philosophy, while generally good, is quite limited in the Islamic world, focusing only on those works that became important in the Latin tradition.

 Summary

 The book is split into four parts, plus a general introduction and index/bibliography.
 Each part begins with an historical chapter outlining the major philosophers and schools of thought of the period in question, followed by several thematic chapters dealing with a particular branch of philosophy e.g. logic, theology, ethics etc.

 Part 1: Ancient Philosophy

 Originally published in 2004, this part covers the period from the earliest Greek philosophers to the conversion of St Augustine in 387 AD, including: